Vincent van Gogh: Reputation and legacy

 In 1957, Francis Bacon based a series of paintings on reproductions of Van Gogh's The Painter on the Road to Tarascon, the original of which was destroyed during the Second World War.
 Bacon was inspired by an image he described as "haunting", and regarded Van Gogh as an alienated outsider, a position which resonated with him.
 Bacon identified with Van Gogh's theories of art and quoted lines written to Theo: "[R]eal painters do not paint things as they are ...
 [T]hey paint them as they themselves feel them to be."

 Don McLean composed a song, "Vincent", about Van Gogh after reading a biography of the artist.
 The 1971 song is also known by its opening line, "Starry, Starry Night".

 Van Gogh's works are among the world's most expensive paintings.
 Those sold for over US$100 million (today's equivalent) include Portrait of Dr Gachet, Portrait of Joseph Roulin and Irises.
 The Metropolitan Museum of Art acquired a copy of Wheat Field with Cypresses in 1993 for $57 million by using funds donated by publisher, diplomat and philanthropist Walter Annenberg.
 In 2015, L'Allée des Alyscamps sold for $66.3 million at Sotheby's, New York, exceeding its reserve of $40 million.

-Minor planet 4457 Van Gogh is named in his honour.

 In October 2022, two Just Stop Oil activists protesting against the effects of the fossil fuel industry on climate change threw a can of tomato soup on Van Gogh's Sunflowers in the National Gallery, London, and then glued their hands to the gallery wall.
 As the painting was covered by glass it was not damaged.

-On October 15, 2024, the Netherlands' State Secretary of Ministry of Agriculture, Fisheries, Food Security and Nature, Jean Rummenie, granted national park status to Van Gogh National Park in North Brabant, the area Vincent van Gogh grew up in.